 Naringin (Citrus grandis osbeck) and hesperidin are antioxidant- rich bioflavonoids found in grapefruit and many other citrus fruits.
 Research shows that, when combined, these two bioflavonoids increased the thermogenic effects of p-synephrine (contained in Advantra Z®).
 Together, naringin and hesperidin work to enhance the expression of adiponectin, the protein hormone secreted by adipocytes (fat cells) which helps to regulate lipid and glucose metabolism.4,5

 Green Tea Extract (decaffeinated and standardized to 45% EGCg [epigallocatechin gallate]).
 EGCg has been shown to stimulate thermogenesis by enhancing basal metabolic rate.
 It works by inhibiting catechol-O-methyl-transferase (COMT), an enzyme that metabolizes norepinephrine.
-Thus, it extends the half life of adrenaline and p-synephrine, which stimulate the fat release from fat cells.6,7 Green tea also helps to increase insulin sensitivity and reduce glucose absorption.8
+Thus, it extends the half life of adrenaline and p-synephrine, which stimulate the fat release from fat cells.6,7 Green tea also helps to support insulin response and supports normal glucose absorption.8

 The green tea extract in Thermo-EFx™ is decaffeinated, which makes this formula suitable for individuals with sensitivity to caffeine.
 However, those who consume caffeine regularly can do so based on their particular health status, personal tolerance and advice from their health care practitioner.
 The addition of caffeine to green tea was shown in studies to increase thermogenesis and metabolic rate more than green tea alone.6